New York Liberty vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

 Liberty Home/Away Splits

-- The Liberty have scored at a lower rate at home than on the road in the 2023 season (87.4 at home versus 87.6 on the road), and have surrendered fewer points in home games than away from home (80.3 opponent points per home game versus 82.3 on the road).
+- The Liberty have been better offensively at home, where they average 88.9 points per game, compared to on the road, where they put up 86.8 per game.
+Defensively, they are worse at home, where they give up 82.1 points per game, versus playing on the road, where they let opponents to average 80.3 per game.

-- In home games, New York averages 38.7 rebounds, while on the road it averages 35.4.
-It allows its opponents to grab 33.9 both home and away.
-The Liberty average 24.6 assists per home game, 1.6 more than their average on the road in 2023 (23.0).
+- In home games, New York averages two more rebounds per game than on the road (37.6 at home, 35.6 on the road), while it allows its opponents to pull down one fewer board in home games than in road games (32.8 at home, 33.8 on the road).
+The Liberty average one more assist at home versus on the road in 2023 (24.9 at home, 23.9 on the road).

-- In 2023 New York averages 7.4 three-pointers conceded both at home and away, allowing 33.3% shooting from deep at home compared to 39.4% away.
+- This year, New York averages 7.6 three-pointers allowed both at home and on the road (conceding 34.7% shooting from deep in home games compared to 38.9% on the road).

 Liberty Moneyline and ATS Records

-- The Liberty have won 75% of the games this season when they were the moneyline favorite (9-3).
+- The Liberty have an 11-3 record in games they were favored on the moneyline (winning 78.6% of those games).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.